szwacz/fs-jetpack/README.md

 Ensures that directory on given path exists and meets given criteria.
 If any criterium is not met it will be after this call.
 If any parent directory in `path` doesn't exist it will be created (like `mkdir -p`).

+If the given path already exists but is not a directory, an error will be thrown.

 **arguments:**
 `path` path to directory to examine.
 `criteria` (optional) criteria to be met by the directory.
 Is an `Object` with possible fields: